1bowmanjac/2020_Final/README.md

 clone the repo
 open the project folder from intelliJ run main and server by using the main and server run configs

+Sanjay and Romulo made the sound, tetris, and game class Jack made the main menu, highscore functionallity, and repo